rust-lang/rfcs/text/0000-sandbox-environment.md

 - `--env-remove VARIABLE` - Remove a specific variable from the logical environment.
 This is an exact match, and it does nothing if that variable is not set.
-- `--env-pass VARIABLE` - pass a variable from the process environment to the logical one, even if it had previously been removed.
+- `--env-pass VARIABLE` - Pass a variable from the process environment to the logical one, even if it had previously been removed.
 This lets specific variables to be allow-listed without having to explicitly set their value.
-The variable is ignored if it is not set or not utf-8 encoded.
+The variable is ignored if it is not set or not UTF-8 encoded.
 - `--env-set VARIABLE=VALUE` - Set a variable in the logical environment.
 This will either create a new variable, or override an existing value.

-The options are processed in the order listed above (ie, clear, then remove, then set).
+The options are processed in the order listed above (ie, clear, then remove, then pass, then set).
 Multiple `--env-set` options affecting the same variable are processed in command-line order, so later ones override earlier ones.

 # Reference-level explanation